 Parents/Carers of children in Year 5 and 6 receive information about the school Relationships Education curriculum every year.
-A comprehensive power point presentation for parents is available on the school website.
 It includes the full programme of study, lesson plans and materials used.
 It also includes the rationale behind the school plans and approach.
 Parents are invited to contact the head teacher should they wish to discuss any aspects of the programme.